kitawee/kitawi/README.md

 ## Running the project

-To run the project, you need to have the Dart SDK installed on your machine.
+To run the project, you need to have enabled the `webdev` package.

+You can do this by running the following command:

 ```bash
 # Enable webdev